codedsk/hubzero-tool-brains/doc/srs.md

 ![Subcategory Dropdown widget](https://cdn.rawgit.com/codedsk/hubzero-tool-brains/master/doc/images/subcat_dropdown_3.svg)

 2. The Input Selection widget shows the images in the subcategory chosen in the Subcategory Dropdown widget.
 Images in this widget are not all loaded immediately becuase each subcategory can hold between 700 and 1000 images.
 Instead, this widget implements pagination or infinite scroll, where images are loaded upon request.
 Images can be selected by clicking on the image thumbnail.
 A selected image is gray'd out and can be unselected by clicking on the image a second time.
 Selecting an image updates a request object on the server, which is reflected in the Subcategory Request History widget.
-The widget contains a "Select All" checkbox to aid in selecting or deselecting all images in the subcategory.
+The widget contains a *Select All* checkbox to aid in selecting or deselecting all images in the subcategory.
 When the Subcategory Dropdown widget signals this widget to load images, those images that were selected as a part of a previous request will be shown in their selected state (gray'd out).

 <span style="display:block;text-align:center">![Input Selection widget](https://cdn.rawgit.com/codedsk/hubzero-tool-brains/master/doc/images/input_selection_widget.svg)</span>